 Babolat Satelite Gravity 74

 The Babolat Satelite Gravity 74 racket is a defensive player’s dream.
-The 74 represents its weight – it weighs 74 grams – making it one of the lightest badminton rackets around used by players at an advanced stage of their careers.
+The 74 represents its weight – it weighs 74 grams – making it one of the lightest badminton rackets around used by players at an advanced stage of their careers or just as they are about to become a professional.

 And despite its extremely light head weight, the Babolat Satelite Gravity 74 offers accurate shot-making to the players.